 Hope Ranch Hideaway

-This former hillside lawn which once only shed water has become a watershed, sending rainwater from the roof and the patio into the soil.
+This former hillside lawn that once only shed water has become a rainwater infiltrating landscape, sending rainwater from the roof and the patio into the soil.
 Using a system of berms and basins buttressed by natural rock walls to cope with the steep slope, we created routes to slow and sink rainwater into the landscape.
-As the plantings fill in, their roots will aid in knitting together the soil, and natural ecosystem within.
+As the plantings fill in their roots will grow deep and aid in knitting the soil together, as well as provide habitat for a healthy soil food web.
 The client desired to maintain a small area of turf, so in place of thirsty cool-season grasses, we created a meadow with native and drought-tolerant grasses which can be mowed or left to grow to their natural height.
 The remainder of the landscape was designed in such a way that it can thrive on winter rains and minimal irrigation will be necessary.

 Scope of work: